 Then Dave started Rule Breakers, a similar service featuring two stock picks per month, but the stocks were slightly riskier.
 Both Stock Advisor and Rule Breakers featured growth stocks that should do well in a diversified portfolio of over 25 stocks and should be held for five years.
 You can read more about Rule Breakers in our full review of the service.

 Then Tom started Everlasting Stocks, a subscription that isn’t focused on buying and holding for five years but stocks that could theoretically be held forever.
 Dave Gardner has stepped down from stock-picking duties but remains Co-Chairman of Motley Fool.
 Tom Gardner continues to pick stocks on behalf of Stock Advisor and Everlasting stocks.

 Starting in 2018, Everlasting Stocks has outperformed the S&P 500 by more than four times.
 It is more of a portfolio builder than a stock picker, but they still guarantee you two stock picks per month, though they might not be “new” because they might already have part of the Everlasting Stocks portfolio.
 They are, however, based on the most current information and analysis.

-Everlasting Stocks can be a fantastic way to build that basic stock portfolio with long-term market-beating returns, especially for investors who don’t have much time to choose investments.
+Everlasting Stocks can be a fantastic way to build that basic stock portfolio with long-term market-beating returns, especially for beginner or experienced investors who don’t have much time to choose investments.

 Simply put, the Motley Fool has several outstanding investment subscriptions, but Everlasting Stocks are those long-term growth prospects the brains at Motley Fool believe in above all others.